-Featured GuestsThe Sangawa Project 2017 is proud to announce one of the top 20 all time anime voice actors, Tony Oliver!
+Featured GuestsThe Sangawa Project 2018 is proud to announce special guests Tony Oliver and David Vincent!
 Additionally, we are proud to showcase two fan-favorites, singer/songwriter Nancy Kepner and Anime Anthropologist Charles Dunbar!

 David Vincent is an award-winning voice actor and director based in Los Angeles.
 He’s given voice to hundreds of animation, anime episodes and video game titles, and also appeared as a guest star on TV shows including The Mentalist and NCIS.

 David can currently be heard as the narrator in the hit series JoJo’s Bizarre Adventure, and as Phinks in Hunter x Hunter on Cartoon Network’s Adult Swim.
 He recently starred as the talking sailor uniform Senketsu on the hit TV series Kill la Kill, and just completed directing the series Katsugeki Touken Ranbu.
 David also stars in the mega-hit video game Super Smash Bros. as the character Robin from the Fire Emblem franchise.
 Super Smash Bros. won Favorite Video Game at the 42nd annual People’s Choice Awards.

 David is also co-founder of Unlocked: The Anime & Pop Culture Streaming Network

 Follow David Vincent on Twitter: @davidvincentva